 File a graduation application with the Registrar in the final academic year.
 It is the student's responsibility to be aware of and to meet filing deadlines.
 Miscellaneous reminders are sent out via e-mail repeatedly each semester.
-A costly fine is imposed on those missing the deadline and applying late for graduation.

 NCLEX REVIEW CLASS